-There are 126.0 million households in the United States (Federal Reserve estimate).
+There were 126.0 million households in the United States (Federal Reserve estimate) in Full-Year 2016.

 For selected percentiles, the following are the net worth brackets and breakpoints: